1. Introduction

 webauthn4j-metadata module, which provides FIDO Metadata Statement handling, is under experimental status.

 FIDO Alliance offers FIDO Metadata Service, which provides metadata of authenticators. webauthn4j-metadata module provides a MetadataBLOBBasedTrustAnchorRepository as a TrustAnchorRepository implementation.
-MetadataBLOBBasedTrustAnchorRepository can provide trust anchors based on the information published by FIDO Metadata Service when it is used in combination with FidoMDS3MetadataBLOBProvider.
+MetadataBLOBBasedTrustAnchorRepository can provide trust anchors based on the information published by FIDO Metadata Service when it is used in combination with FidoMDS3MetadataBLOBAsyncProvider.

 4. Deep-Dive

 4.1.
-Representation of an authenticator
+Representation of a credential record

 4.2.
-Authenticator serialization and deserialization
+CredentialRecord serialization and deserialization

 4.2.1. attestedCredentialData